yash735/alien-invasion/README.md

 ### Iteration - 1
-The game runs properly and the player is able to move the spaceship and shoot bullets, all using arrow keys.
+The game runs properly, allowing the player to move the spaceship and shoot bullets using the arrow keys.

 ### Iteration - 2
+An Alien UFO has now been added to the game.
+At this stage, a swarm of alien UFOs moves towards the spaceship in a left-right-down pattern.
+The player can shoot down these aliens.

+If an alien UFO touches the spaceship or reaches the bottom of the screen, the game resets with a new swarm of alien UFOs, and the spaceship returns to its starting position.
+If the player successfully shoots down all the UFOs, a new swarm appears.
+However, if a UFO touches the spaceship or the ground three times, the game will freeze.

 ### Iteration - 3